noobaa/noobaa-core/CONTRIBUTING.md

 ---MISSING---

 #### Coding Style
-The /src and the /frontend code trees have a different coding style.

 ---MISSING---

-You can run eslint to verify various coding style patterns (.eslintrc exists both in the project root and in the /frontend root)
+You can run eslint to verify various coding style patterns.